KatlegoSikhosana/vehicle-inventory-system/README.md

 **Objective:** To create a comprehensive Dealership Management System that allows for the management of a dealership's vehicle stock.
 Users should be able to view, add, edit, and remove vehicles

+## Features

+- **View Inventory** — Browse all vehicles in a clean, tabular layout
+- **Add Vehicle** — Submit a form to add new vehicles to the dealership's stock
+- **Edit Vehicle** — Update existing vehicle details
+- **Delete Vehicle** — Remove vehicles from inventory via a dedicated delete button
+- **Search/Filter** — Quickly find vehicles in the inventory table using the built-in search functionality
+- **Error Handling** — Graceful handling of common API errors (400, 404, 500) with clear user-facing messages

 ### **Detailed Specifications**

 #### **1. GitHub Repository Setup:**